deplant/java4ever-framework/README.md

 ### Contracts

 If you generated MyContract via [generator](#contract-wrappers-generation), all its methods are now available from MyContract.class.
-If you're working with standard contracts, all wrappers are already generated (for multisig wallets, givers, TIP3 and TIP4 contracts and so on)
+If you're working with standard contracts, all wrappers are already generated (for multisig wallets, givers, TIP3 and TIP4 contracts and so on - check [javadoc](https://javadoc.io/doc/tech.deplant.java4ever/java4ever-framework/latest/java4ever.framework/tech/deplant/java4ever/framework/contract/package-summary.html))

 #### Create Contract Object